 The main research interests of the Business Department include aviation management, knowledge management, absorptive capacity, risk management, and strategic management.
 The Business Department’s faculty has also developed research collaboration with other universities such as the University of St. Gallen (Switzerland), the Aristotle University of Thessaloniki (Greece), City University of New York (USA), and Anadolu University (Turkey).

-Current faculty research interests in the Engineering and Information Technology department include high-speed wireless access networks, cooperative wireless networks, wireless sensor networks, intelligent transportation systems, cooperative MIMO systems, information technology education and presence and location analytics.
+Current faculty research interests in the Engineering and Informatics department include high-speed wireless access networks, cooperative wireless networks, wireless sensor networks, intelligent transportation systems, cooperative MIMO systems, information technology education and presence and location analytics.
 Research interests include the design of wireless networks in the sense of developing novel and energy-aware applications, and the optimization of wireless networks based on cooperative networking principles.
-The IT and Engineering Department's faculty has also developed research collaboration with other universities such as the University of Stockholm (Sweden), the Harokopion University of Athens (Greece) and the University of Manchester (UK).
+The Informatics and Engineering Department's faculty has also developed research collaboration with other universities such as the University of Stockholm (Sweden), the Harokopion University of Athens (Greece) and the University of Manchester (UK).

 The faculty involved in teaching and research in language-related programs are active members of key professional associations and international communities for linguists, language educators, language assessment specialists, translators, and literary experts.
 Research output reflects faculty specializations and expertise in language teaching, language assessment, discourse analysis, pragmatics, intercultural communication, and translation of literature.